HugCls/HugCls/README.md

-2025-03-18: "A good character is the best tombstone.
-Carve your name on hearts, not on marble." - Charles Spurgeon
+2025-03-19: "A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves." - Lao Tzu